Valerian Growing Guide

 Not generally needed.

-Often paired with low, mound-forming herbs and flowers.
-Valerian can stand 1.5 meters (5ft) tall when it is in full bloom.
+Often planted with low, mound-forming herbs and flowers.
+Valerian can stand 1.5 m (5ft) tall when it is in full bloom.

 Single Plants: 90cm (2' 11") each way (minimum)

 Rows: 90cm (2' 11") with 90cm (2' 11") row gap (minimum)

 Start with a purchased plant, or start seeds indoors and set out seedlings two to four weeks before your last frost.
 After two years, valerian will grow into a 18" (45 cm) wide clump.

 Our Garden Planner can produce a personalized calendar of when to sow, plant and harvest for your area.

 Valerian produces extremely fragrant flowers in early summer.
 Gather them for use as cut flowers to keep valerian from reseeding and becoming invasive.